-If you’d rather freelance than form your own business, consider signing up with a service like.
+If you’d rather freelance than form your own business, consider signing up with a service like Wyzant.
 You can create a profile conveying your knowledge and experience and find clients in your local area.

 Writing and Editing

 If you have good communications skills, you may be able to make extra cash helping businesses -especially small businesses – with their communications needs.
-Businesses may need copy for the company website or blog, publicity releases, sales materials or manuals written or proofread. , and can help you find assignments.
+Businesses may need copy for the company website or blog, publicity releases, sales materials or manuals written or proofread.
+Upwork, Freelancer.com and Fiverr can help you find assignments.

-The online learning/training market is$200 billion by 2024.
+The online learning/training market is expected to exceed $200 billion by 2024.
 If you have a skill that other people would pay to learn and you’re good at explaining things, you could tap into that market by turning what you know into one or more courses to teach online.
 You can sell your courses through online marketplaces such as Udemy, or through your own website or other platforms for course delivery.
 Once the courses are created you primary time investment will be marketing them to attrace a steady stream of new customers.

 Many seniors already provide childcare for family and neighbors.
 However, it might not occur to them to offer these services for animals in need.
-With the sit for pets when their owners are out of town, walk dogs during the day, or even offer grooming or dog training services.
-Many people will pay a premium for the knowledge that their pets are safe and loved when they can’t be there to offer care.estimating that Americans spend $47 billion a year on their fluffy, feathered, or finned friends, the opportunities for earning money in this field are virtually endless.
-You could
+With the National Association of Professional Pet Sitters estimating that Americans spend $47 billion a year on their fluffy, feathered, or finned friends, the opportunities for earning money in this field are virtually endless.
+You could sit for pets when their owners are out of town, walk dogs during the day, or even offer grooming or dog training services.
+Many people will pay a premium for the knowledge that their pets are safe and loved when they can’t be there to offer care.

 Retirees often boast extensive industry knowledge thanks to decades on the job.
 If you want to earn extra cash in retirement, consider providing consulting services based on your previous career.
 For example, individuals with computer expertise might provide tech support for a local business.
 Similarly, seniors who worked in finance could advise individuals and businesses on their investment choices.
 Whatever your area of expertise, the possibility exists to earn a solid paycheck.
 In fact, many companies are able to pay consultants more than they can full-time employees since they don’t have to swallow the cost of their benefits.